invertase/react-native-firebase/docs/database/usage/index.md

 ## Transactions

-Transactions are a away to always ensure a write occurs with the latest information available on the server.
+Transactions are a way to always ensure a write occurs with the latest information available on the server.
 Transactions never partially apply writes & all writes execute at the end of a successful transaction.

 Imagine a scenario whereby an app has the ability to "Like" user posts.
 Whenever a user presses the "Like" button,